Académie Française: A French Learner’s Primer on its Role and Controversy

-Their opinions are just that—opinions.
-They do not cary legal weight (more on that below).
+Note that their opinions are just that—opinions.
+They do not carry legal weight.

 Views on the Academy Today

-Although the French Academy was once a highly respected international literary organization, today it is often seen as an elitist and outdated institution.
+Although the French Academy was once a highly respected international literary organization, today it is often seen as elitist.

 Others consider the Academy to be a biased bastion of conservatism, citing their recent decision against gender inclusive language, a movement to make French less masculine-focused.